roualdes/minipdb/README.md

 Table `x`, where `x` represents a model name matching the values in table `Program`'s column `model_name`, contains the reference draws as sampled via CmdStanR using the sampling parameters stored in table `Meta`.

+N.B.
 Reference draws for all parameters and transformed parameters are stored are on the constrained scale, even though Stan samples on the unconstrained scale.
+The user is responsible for conversion from the constrained scale to the unconstrained scale.

 Table `x_diagnostics` contains all the information output from CmdStanR's function